The Geography of Open Source Software: Evidence from GitHub: Regional Variation

 This analysis, however, does not make it clear how concentrated OSS developers are compared to other kinds of knowledge workers.
 In general regional statistics on such workers are not internationally comparable.
 However, among the European NUTS countries, we can make this comparison.
 We therefore recalculated the $AGC$ of each country in this group, substituting the share of workers in high-tech sectors and with tertiary education, respectively, for OSS contributors in the calculation.
 If OSS contributors are more dispersed in a country than the university educated or high-tech workforce, we would expect the $AGC$ to be higher under these alternative specifications.

 In Figure~\ref{fig:conc} we observe the opposite effect: OSS contributors are significantly \textit{more} concentrated in particular regions than either university educated or high-tech workers.
 This finding holds with remarkable regularity across the countries we analyze (only Greece is an exception).
 We provide the full table in the appendix, see Table \ref{tab:nuts_agc}.
 These estimates of concentration also provide useful perspective for the previous more global analysis.
 The $AGC$ scores for workers with higher education vary between .02 and .19 (mean: .09, stdev.: .05), for workers in high-tech sectors between .1 and .52 (mean: .23, stdev.: .10), and for OSS contributors in European countries between .22 and .67 (mean: .41, stdev.: .
 14).
-The $AGC$ of OSS developers in all countries in our sample exceeds the average $AGC$ of high-tech workers in European countries.
-Overall, these results are strong evidence that OSS developers cluster to a significant degree in all countries in our analysis.